- 1 Cryptocurrency Tax Audit

 In other words, if Jennifer’s adjusted basis is $80,000, and she sells the cryptocurrency for $600,000, and she has $520,000 of gain.

 If the gain is short-term gain, she’ll be taxed at her progressive tax rate, and if the gain is long-term capital gain, she will be taxed at either 15% or 20%.
+These of taxable transactions oftentimes can lead to a cryptocurrency tax audit when the underlying transaction is not reported properly.

 Did You Receive Cryptocurrency as Employment Income?